kendarorg/PhpNuget/README.md

 	* Updated database to version 4.0.0.0
 		* Added Version1-3 and VersionBeta fields to allow the group by version in MySQL

+* 3.0.12.7
+	* Support for packages deletion
+	* Resolved setup issue on IIS with a new URLRewrite module [managedfusion-rewriter](https://github.com/kendarorg/managedfusion-rewriter)
+	* Specific override for data root
+	* Support Packages(Id='AngularJS.Core',Version='1.2.14') on v1 and v2 API
+	* Support for downloads count

 * 3.0.12.6
 	* Release notes not considered
 	* Escaped license url
 	* Fix on package refresh
-	* Support Packages(Id='AngularJS.Core',Version='1.2.14') on v1 and v2 API
-	* Support for downloads count
-	* Support for packages deletion
-	* Resolved setup issue on IIS with a new URLRewrite module [managedfusion-rewriter](https://github.com/kendarorg/managedfusion-rewriter)
-	* Specific override for data root

 * 3.0.12.5
 	* Nuget Package Explorer compatibility: Added support for standard upload